Academics

 Practice Courses

-Practice courses are self-directed and bear a one-credit Pass/Fail grade.
+Practice courses are self-directed and bear a 1 credit Pass/Fail grade.
 They are geared toward students in Upper Elementary Level or higher, and promote autonomous language learning.
 In addition, these courses allow students to explore ways to improve their Japanese language ability through using materials of their choice and monitoring their progress, as well as solving problems they encounter in their study.

 Skill Courses